virgil2019/virgil2019/README.md

 - 🔭 I’m currently working on something about Layer2 for Bitcoin

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning AI

 <br/>